microsoft/onnxruntime/docs/tutorials/mobile/helpers/model-usability-checker.md

 Setting the log level to `debug` will result in significant amounts of diagnostic output that provides in-depth information on why the recommendations were made.

 This includes
-- information on individual operators that are supported or unsupported by NNAPI and CoreML
+- information on individual operators that are supported or unsupported by the NNAPI and CoreML EPs
 - information on how many groups (a.k.a. partitions) the supported operators are broken into
-  - the more groups the worse performance will be as we have to switch between the NPU and CPU each time we switch between a supported and unsupported group of nodes
+  - the more groups the worse performance will be as we have to switch between the NPU (Neural Processing Unit) and CPU each time we switch between a supported and unsupported group of nodes

 ## Use with ORT Mobile Pre-Built package

-The opset and operators used in the model are checked to determine if they are supported by the ORT Mobile pre-built package.
+The ONNX opset and operators used in the model are checked to determine if they are supported by the ORT Mobile pre-built package.

 Example output if the model can be used as-is:
 ```